-The Design and Digital Media Internship is designed for mature undergraduate, graduate students, or recent graduate interested in careers in Graphic Design, Arts Communication, Media Studies, or related fields.
+The Design and Digital Media Internship is designed for mature undergraduate, graduate students, or recent graduate interested in careers in Communications Design, Arts Communication, Media Studies, or related fields.

 Director's Office Internship

-The Director’s Office internship is designed for college sophomores, juniors, seniors and recent graduates who are preparing for careers in Arts Administration, Art/Art History, Museum Studies, or Media Studies.
+Director’s Office internship is designed for college sophomores, juniors, seniors and recent graduates who are preparing for careers in Arts Administration, Art/Art History, Museum Studies, or Media Studies.

 The Education Internship is an opportunity for the intern to develop an understanding of art and cultural education programming.
-The intern will work closely with Education department staff on the development and implementation of school, family, and youth programs as part of inHarlem, a set of initiatives designed to take the Museum beyond its walls, to encompass a wide range of artistic ventures, from site-specific artists’ projects, to programs in historic parks, libraries, schools and partner organizations in Harlem.
+The intern will work closely with Education department staff on the development and implementation of school, family, and youth programs as part of inHarlem, a dynamic set of collaborative programs in our neighborhood.
 Advanced planning for programs requires a great deal of organization, creativity, and research.
 The intern will research artists and artworks featured in artist projects and the permanent collection; develop discussion topics and art-making workshop ideas for programs; assist with content development for museum educator training materials; research performers, teaching artists, authors, and other potential program participants; and receive training on leading inquiry-based discussions around works of art.
-The intern will assist museum educators with workshops; spearhead outreach strategies; and perform day-to-day tasks and administrative support.
+The intern will assist teaching artists with workshops; spearhead outreach strategies; and perform day-to-day tasks and administrative support.
 Some evening and weekend hours are required of the position.

 The Education Internship is designed for college sophomores, juniors, seniors, and master’s candidates who are preparing for careers in Art Education, Arts Administration, Fine Arts, Museum Studies, Art History, or related fields.
 Computer skills are essential.

-The Public Programs and Community Engagement department curates accessible, art-inspired experiences, offering a broad range of opportunities that inspire creativity, incite dialogue and bring the Museum’s mission to life.
-From artist talks and panels, to hands-on workshops and screenings, our department unites the Museum’s diverse, adult audiences and connects them with living artists.
-Our intern will assist the department in researching, coordinating and producing public programs, community events and special projects.
-They will gain hands-on experience in arts administration, cultural partnership cultivation, coordinating program operations, and interfacing with a variety of stakeholders.
-As our department regularly interfaces with other Museum departments, the internship provides a unique opportunity to observe the many moving pieces involved in adult, museum education.
-The intern will be expected to be present at all public programs—which typically take place nights and weekends—and must possess excellent interpersonal skills, be proficient in research and writing, and be able to multitask whilst working independently.
+The Public Programs and Community Engagement department curates accessible, art-inspired experiences, offering a broad range of opportunities that inspire creativity, incite critical dialogue and foster community.
+From artist talks and panel discussions to hands-on workshops and off-site collaborations, our department unites and supports the Museum’s diverse, adult audiences.
+Our intern will assist the department in researching, coordinating and producing public programs, events and special projects.
+The intern will gain hands-on experience in arts administration, nurturing cultural partnerships, managing and corresponding with program attendees and organizing tech support.
+As our department regularly interfaces with other Museum departments, the internship provides a unique opportunity to observe the many moving pieces involved in programmatically supporting living artists.
+The intern will be expected to attend Thursday and Sunday programs and must possess excellent computer and interpersonal skills, be proficient in research and writing, and be able to handle multiple projects at once whilst working independently.

-The Public Programs and Community Engagement Internship is designed for undergraduate and graduate students interested in careers in Arts Administration, Museum Programming, Arts Education, or related fields.
+The Public Programs and Community Engagement Internship is designed for undergraduate and graduate students interested in careers in Arts Administration, Art History, programming, production, or related fields.

 Teen Programs Internship

 The Teen Programs Intern will support the development and execution of the Studio Museum’s Teen Programs.
-The Intern will work closely with the Senior Coordinator of Teen Programs on research and development of Expanding the Walls, Teen Leadership Council, ArtLooks, and StudioWorks.
-The intern will have the opportunity to become familiar with the exhibitions on view; research artists, performers, authors and other potential teen program participants; play a lead role in the development and facilitation of Expanding the Walls workshops and public programs for teens; draft social media posts; and perform day-to-day tasks and administrative support.
+The Intern will work closely with the Senior Coordinator of Teen Programs on research and development of Expanding The Walls, Teen Leadership Council, ArtLooks, and StudioWorks.
+The intern will have the opportunity to become familiar with the exhibitions on view; research artists, performers, authors and other potential teen program participants; play a lead role in the development and facilitation of ETW workshops and public programs for teens; draft social media posts; and perform day-to-day tasks and administrative support.

 The Teen Program Internship is designed for undergraduates preparing for careers in Art Education, Museum Education, Arts Administration, Fine Arts, Museum Studies, Art History, or related fields.
 Applicants should have a deep interest in programming for teens within cultural spaces/institutions.
 Candidates must be well-versed in photography and the functions of the camera; be technologically savvy; and have a strong interest in facilitating teen programs and workshops.
 Candidate must be available to work at all teen programs, which include sessions on Saturdays.